Supercompliers: Identification and Estimation

 (ii) if inequalities (\ref{prop_sharp_ineq:1})-(\ref{prop_sharp_ineq:3}) hold, there exists a joint distribution of $(Y_{11},Y_{10},Y_{01},Y_{00},D_1,D_0,Z)$ that satisfies Assumptions \ref{A:IV}.1-\ref{A:IV}.3 and \ref{A:OM}.1 and induces the observed distribution of $(Y, D, Z)$. \end{proposition}

-Our identification results for the size of the treatment complier subpopulations (Lemma \ref{lemma:decomp} and Proposition \ref{prop:other_groups}, introduced below) reveal an intuitive interpretation of inequalities (\ref{prop_sharp_ineq:1})-(\ref{prop_sharp_ineq:3}).
+Our identification results for the size of the treatment complier subpopulations (Lemma \ref{lemma:decomp} and Proposition \ref{prop:other_groups} in the Appendix) reveal an intuitive interpretation of inequalities (\ref{prop_sharp_ineq:1})-(\ref{prop_sharp_ineq:3}).
 The left-hand-sides identify the population shares of the $cn$, $ca$, and $cc$ groups, respectively, under our assumptions.
 Therefore, the testable implication of the identifying assumptions is simply that these quantities are weakly positive, which may not be the case if, for example, the disallowed subpopulation shares are positive.

 Our test is related to a result presented in \citet{Machadoetal2019}, who study the identification of the sign of the average treatment effect in a LATE setting.
 Their Theorem 3.2(ii) establishes a set of inequalities that hold if and only if the standard LATE assumptions are satisfied and the average treatment effect is nonnegative.
 In our binary outcome setting, the \citet{Machadoetal2019} inequalities turn out to be identical to those in Proposition \ref{prop:sharp}.
 While an assumption of a nonnegative average treatment effect is implied by and therefore weaker than our outcome monotonicity assumption, data cannot tell the two apart.
 Indeed, the proof of Proposition \ref{prop:sharp} reveals that all the information available for evaluating outcome monotonicity is contained within the reduced form estimate (Inequality \ref{prop_sharp_ineq:3}), which translates to a nonnegative average treatment effect.